Garrus-31/Secure-ish-Web-App/README.md

 **Project Structure**

 All files are contained within the "public" folder.
 There are several files of note, which include:
-1. LoginForm.html - "Handles login functionality"
+1. LoginForm.html - "Handles login functionality".
-2. Registration.html - "Handles registration"
+2. Registration.html - "Handles registration".
-3. index.html - "Main page which contains the web application and its functionality"
+3. index.html - "Main page which contains the web application and its functionality".
+4. AdminDashboard.html - "Page that shows all current users and their privilege level, can only be accessed by admins".
-4. style.css - "Stylesheet for the login and registration pages"
+5. style.css - "Stylesheet for the login and registration pages".
-5. valid.js - "Javascript file used to handle input sanitization in all three .html pages"
+6. valid.js - "Javascript file used to handle input sanitization in all three .html pages".
-6. DB.js - "Used to initialize the database"
+7. DB.js - "Used to initialize the database".
-7. users.db - "Stores the registration and login information"
+8. users.db - "Stores the registration and login information".
-8. server.js - "NodeJS file which handles server-side functionality"
+9. server.js - "NodeJS file which handles server-side functionality".
-9. Background.jpeg - "Background for the login and registration pages"
+10. Background.jpeg - "Background for the login and registration pages".
-10. package.json & package-lock.json - "Gives detailed information about the project dependencies"
+11. package.json & package-lock.json - "Gives detailed information about the project dependencies".

 **Installation Instructions**